brittanynicole7/belly-button-challenge/README.md

 - Deploy the app to GitHub Pages.

 # Software and Files
-- JSON file for data: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json
+- JSON file for the data: https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json

 # Output/Analyses
 - Created a dropdown menu where a different individual could be selected and their data be displayed.